 In early March, West Virginia became the first state to legalize sports betting during the 2018 legislative term.
 Pennsylvania legalized it in 2017.
 West Virginia passed bills in both the Senate and the House within two weeks of each other.
 The West Virginia Lottery Sports Wagering Act gives the state lottery regulatory and licensure responsibilities.

-The state will allow existing casino and racetrack licensees — there are five of them — to apply for licenses along with a $100,000 application fee, requiring renewal every five years at the same rate.
-The state will levy a 10 percent tax on operators’ gross sports wagering revenue.
+The state allowed existing casino and racetrack licensees — there are five of them — to apply for licenses along with a $100,000 application fee, requiring renewal every five years at the same rate.
+The state levies a 10 percent tax on operators’ gross sports wagering revenue.

 The new law does not include the “integrity fee” the pro leagues have been pushing for, although Governor Jim Justice walked back on that and forced a summit, creating a bit of a fiasco.
 Justice suggested that the state welcomes a “partnership” with the pro sports leagues and that he would consider calling a special session of the legislature to amend the law.
 Didn’t happen.

-As far as online betting, the new West Virginia law will allow for online sports wagering, and BetLucky.com became the first to launch mobile sports betting, when it did so on Dec.
-27, 2018.
-As in every other state, patrons will have to be located in West Virginia to participate in mobile or online betting.
-On June 21, the West Virginia Lottery Commission issued the WV sports betting regulations.
+Online sports wagering is allowed under West Virginia law.
+BetLucky.com became the first to launch mobile sports betting on Dec.
+27, 2018 (BetLucky later shut down, but they were still first!).
+As in other states, patrons have to be located in West Virginia to participate in mobile or online betting.
+On June 21, 2018, the West Virginia Lottery Commission issued the WV sports betting regulations.

 West Virginia’s commercial casinos are located on the outskirts of the state.
 All of them are a relatively short drive either from neighboring Ohio, Kentucky, Virginia, Maryland or Pennsylvania.
-Three are owned and operated by national gaming/casino companies (Delaware North, Hollywood Casino and Eldorado Resorts), all which own properties in other states.
+Three are owned and operated by national gaming/casino companies (Delaware North, Penn National Gaming and Eldorado Resorts), all which own properties in other states.